 It’s an easy hike with a few climbs and slopes and a fence on the riverside to keep the trail safe.

-Next on our list of the best beaches in Minneapolis is Cedar Lake South Beach.
+Next on our list of the best beaches to swim in Minneapolis is Cedar Lake South Beach.
 It is a small and secluded area, ideal for biking, jogging, and walking your pets.

-It is also another one of the quietest Minneapolis beaches, and that’s why it’s one fo the best places to relax in the city.
+It is also another one of the quietest Minneapolis beaches, and that’s why it’s one of the best places to relax in the city.

 During spring or summer, you can easily find a spot under the sun and admire the gorgeous lake or rent a paddleboat to explore the waters.
 The beach is family and pet-friendly and far enough away from the hustle and bustle of the city, but close enough to be easily accessible.